 One of the best ways to survive 3+ days of intense partying, dancing, and festival madness is to ensure you’re getting some decent rest each night in your tent!
 So take it from me – a decent quality and comfortable air mattress should be on every single person’s festival camping checklist!

 It makes the biggest difference, and will help sleeping off those hangovers so much easier ;-) I personally have purchased this Intex Classic Queen Airbed, and I’d highly recommend it!
 I’ve brought it to nearly a dozen different music festivals now, and it’s worked extremely well.
 There are tons of other options available of course, but I think this one is perfect, and it’s ideal for music festival fans on a budget while still ensuring a good night’s sleep!

 Cost: $34.99 (Read Reviews & Check Availability)

 You’ll want as many of these as possible, but ONE is absolutely essential for festivals!!

 Especially during the hot summer months, it’s important to have a decent amount of shade for your campsite.
 When I camp at festivals, I like to have around 3-4 of these, all stacked together, and will also use tapestries/ tarps to hang them from the side to create a mini-fort/ campsite living room.
 Having plenty of these to come back for some midday campsite beers is the main reason why I have a good time at camping festivals!

 Pictured below is the Amazon Basics Pop-up Canopy, and it’s one of the best and cheapest models out there.
-They’re super easy to set-up, are relatively affordable, and will provide for a much more comfrtoable camping experience.
+They’re super easy to set-up, are relatively affordable, and will provide for a much more comfortable camping experience.

 Cost: $139.99 (Read Reviews & Browse Colors)